 - Cases will be scheduled to begin promptly and will not be delayed for criminal proceedings.
 An exception to this timeline may occur in situations where the respondent is suspended on an interim basis and not permitted to return to campus until the case is completed.
 This may extend the time by no more than thirty days at which time a hearing is required to be scheduled.

 - In all cases involving sexual misconduct, the standard shall be “preponderance of the evidence,” and sanctions may include warning, probation, suspension or expulsion in addition to educational sanctions.

 - For sensitive complaints such as sexual misconduct, alternative testimony options will be available to all parties, such as placing a privacy screen between parties or use of technology such as skype/facetime to allow for testimony outside the physical presence of the other parties.
 These options are intended to make the parties more comfortable without working to the disadvantage of the other party.

 - The College will work to maintain the rights of both parties and no determination of being in violation shall be made until a hearing is completed.
 Filing a false report is a serious matter and will result in discipline charges being filed with the potential of suspension or expulsion from the institution.

-Allegations against faculty/staff will be forwarded to the Director of Human Resources who will conduct an initial investigation.
-Upon a finding of probable cause that the sexual misconduct policy has been violated, the matter will be referred to the executive officer for the division employing the accused staff/faculty member.
-The executive officer shall follow the process outlined in the faculty/staff manual.
-A Title IX co-coordinator shall serve as the victims advocate throughout this process.
+Allegations Against Staff/ Faculty:Allegations against faculty/staff will be forwarded to the Director of Human Resources who will conduct an initial investigation.
+Upon a finding of probable cause that the sexual misconduct/sexual harassment policy has been violated, the matter will be referred to the department head employing the accused staff/faculty member.
+The department head shall follow the process outlined in the faculty/staff manual.
+Resources to support both parties will be provided.